News

 10 Early Signs of Dementia in Women

-In the UK, around 65% of people struggling with dementia are women.
+Dementia in Women In the UK, around 65% of people struggling with dementia are women.
 Women tend to live longer than men, and since age is the most significant cause of dementia, it means they’re more likely to develop the symptoms associated with it, affecting memory and thinking.
-Family and friends need to recognise early signs of dementia […]
+Family and friends need to recognise early […]

 What are the Alternatives to Hospice Care?